-For small regas customers using pressurized storage, pressure-build up is even positive because for example there is no need for a LNG pump.
+For small regas customers using pressurized storage, pressure-build up can positive because for example there is no need for a LNG pump (but control on flow rate is lesser).
 On these terminals, BOG (pressure build-up) can be handled solely by sufficient throughput, sub cooled LNG and vapor collapse (top spray).

 In the current LNG for transport market, there are different end pressures required per geographical location and per customer type.
 The smaller marine customers typically have pressurized storage while the larger marine customers move towards atmospheric storage.
 For road and rail customers, the pressure required is defined by engine type.
 For example in the US, Asia and Europe, fuel station have different delivery pressure and are thus requiring different BOG management systems.
 The table below shows measures that can be taken to reduce BOG production and minimize consequences of BOG production;